danielhejnar/articles/Capturing near-Earth asteroids.md

 | RIT 22 | Xenon | $50-200$ | 2007 |
 | BHT-20k | Hall | 1080 | 2007 |

 Fig. 1 shows the increase in thrust capability over the last few decades as technological advancements (Table 1) have been made.
-Thus far, ion thrusters have been at the center of most thrust applications in space.
+Thus far, ion thrusters have been central to most thrust applications in space.
 Both ion thrusters and liquid rockets have been successfully used in space missions.
-These engines provide thrust on the order of $10 \mathrm{~N}$.
+These engines provide thrust on $10 \mathrm{~N}$.
 Stronger engines, e.g., magnetoplasmadynamic thrusters which take advantage of the Lorentz force, have been tested in laboratories for thrust up to $200 \mathrm{~N}$ [13-16].

 The current work does not set a limit on the thrust required for asteroid capture.
 Instead, a minimum thrust is suggested, based solely on orbital mechanics and measured asteroid orbital parameters.

 ### Capture of asteroid into stable Earth orbit

 Significant work has been done to deter and deflect hazardous asteroids and other spatial bodies (e.g., [27]).
 On the other hand, our work is part of a growing body of literature (e.g., [11,12]) to consider the energetics and acceleration requirements to capture an asteroid into a stable orbit around the Earth.
-The present work focuses on using 2-body and 3-body dynamics, along with lowthrust acceleration or impulsive $\Delta V$ maneuvers, to capture an NEA into a stable orbit around the Earth.
-In order to do so, an acceleration term has been introduced to the 2-body and 3-body equations of motion.
+The present work uses 2-body and 3-body dynamics, along with low-thrust acceleration or impulsive $\Delta V$ maneuvers, to capture an NEA into a stable orbit around the Earth.
+To do so, an acceleration term has been introduced to the 2-body and 3-body equations of motion.
 This capture acceleration works to maneuver the asteroid until it enters the Earth's sphere of influence.
-Upon entering the sphere of influence of the Earth, two different methods of capturing the asteroid have been studied.
+Upon entering the Earth's sphere of influence, two different methods of capturing the asteroid have been studied.
 First, an impulsive force method is studied, which provides an instantaneous change in velocity required for capture.
 The second method approximates the continuous acceleration required over a period of time to capture the asteroid.
 The only fixed parameter in the study is selected to be the maximum time required from rendezvous to capture.
 Based on the general principle of a timely return on an investment, the maximum capture time is set to be 10 years.

 The results of the asteroid transfer trajectory calculations (described in Sections 2 and 4) are summarized in Table 2.
 Twenty-three asteroids are suggested as candidates for capture using an impulsive force in the second stage of the capture sequence.
-Fourteen of the asteroids have an inclination separation of less than $10\degree$ with the Earth.
+Fourteen asteroids have an inclination separation of less than $10 \degree$ from the Earth.

 _Table 2 Captured asteroid data._
 | $\mathrm{Designation}$ | ${\mathrm{LTA}_1}^{a} \mathrm{(\mu m/s^2)}$ | $\mathrm{Size}^b ~\mathrm{(m)}$ | ${\mathrm{Thrust}_1}^{c} \mathrm{(kN)}$ | $\Delta i ~(\degree)$ | $\mathrm{TOF}^{d} ~\mathrm{(year)}$ | $\Delta V^{e} ~\mathrm{(m/s)}$ | $q/{r_m}^{f}$ | ${\mathrm{LTA}_2}^g ~\mathrm{(mm/s^2)}$ | ${\mathrm{Thrust}_2}^h ~\mathrm{(kN)}$ | ${v_\infty}^i ~\mathrm{(km/s)}$ |